 - Fully Connected Layer

-In this article, we will explore and discuss our intuitive explanation of Convolutional Layer only in details but in a simple language.
+In this article, we will explore and discuss our intuitive explanation of the Convolutional Layer only in detail but in simple language.

 Convolutional Layer – An Outlook

-Something very interesting happened in 2017 i.e. “Transformers”, no not talking about new music album by Japanese music band.
-They are actually a type of neural network architecture that came into spotlight ever since then and have been gaining popularity.
-Transformers solves the problem of parallelization by using Convolutional Neural Networks together with attention models.
-The idea to combine them with attention models to boosts the speed, i.e. it solve the problem of how fast the model can translate from one sequence to another.
-Anyways Transformers are not part of this post, will discuss them at length in later blog post.
+Something very interesting happened in 2017 i.e. “Transformers”, no not talking about a new music album by a Japanese music band.
+They are actually a type of neural network architecture that came into the spotlight ever since then and have been gaining popularity.
+Transformers solve the problem of parallelization by using Convolutional Neural Networks together with attention models.
+The idea is to combine them with attention models to boost the speed, i.e. it solves the problem of how fast the model can translate from one sequence to another.
+Anyways Transformers are not part of this post, will discuss them at length in a later blog post.

 In short, this is the most important layer that contains a set of filters whose parameters need to be learned.